lukeslp/cleanupx/_METHODS/test_snippets/snipper/archive/admin_routes.py_alternatives.md

 # Alternatives for admin_routes.py

+Here are other notable snippets that are important and unique but serve as alternatives.
+I selected these based on their role in system monitoring, health checks, and documentation.
+Each provides value in different contexts, such as runtime monitoring or logging.

-1. **Health Check Route**: This snippet is unique for its use of psutil to monitor system resources and service status, providing a comprehensive health overview.
-It's important for real-time admin monitoring.
+1. **Health Check Route**: This is a key route for API health monitoring.
+It's unique due to its integration of system metrics (e.g., CPU, memory, disk) and service status checks, making it essential for operational awareness.

    ```python
    @bp.route('/health')